Indonesian cuisine: Vegetables

 A number of leaf vegetables are widely used in Indonesian cuisine, such as kangkung, spinach, genjer, melinjo, papaya and cassava leaves.
 These are often sauteed with garlic.
-Spinach and corn are used in simple clear watery vegetable soup sayur bayam bening flavoured with temu kunci, garlic and shallot.
+Spinach and corn are used in clear, watery vegetable soups like sayur bayam bening, flavoured with temu kunci, garlic and shallot.
 Clear vegetable soup includes sayur oyong.
-Other vegetables like calabash, chayote, kelor, yardlong bean, eggplant, gambas and belustru, are cut and used in stir fries, curries and soups like sayur asem, sayur lodeh or laksa.
-Daun ubi tumbuk is pounded cassava leaves dish, commonly found in Sumatra, Kalimantan and Sulawesi.
+Other vegetables, like calabash, chayote, kelor, yardlong bean, eggplant, gambas and belustru, are cut and used in stir-fries, curries and soups like sayur asem, sayur lodeh or laksa.
+Daun ubi tumbuk is a pounded cassava leaves dish, found in Sumatra, Kalimantan and Sulawesi.
 Sayur sop is cabbage, cauliflower, potato, carrot, with macaroni spiced with black pepper, garlic and shallot in chicken or beef broth.
-The similar mixed vegetables are also stir fried as cap cai, a popular dish of the Chinese Indonesian cuisine.
+Similar mixed vegetables are also stir-fried as cap cai, a popular dish of the Chinese Indonesian cuisine.
 Tumis kangkung is a popular stir-fried water spinach dish.

-Vegetables like winged bean, tomato, cucumber and the small variety of bitter melon are commonly eaten raw, like in lalab.
+Vegetables like winged bean, tomato, cucumber and small bitter melon are commonly eaten raw, like in lalab.
 The large bitter melon variety is usually boiled.
 Kecombrang and papaya flower buds are a common Indonesian vegetable.
-Urap is seasoned and spiced shredded coconut mixed together with vegetables, asinan betawi are preserved vegetables.
+Urap is seasoned and spiced shredded coconut mixed together with vegetables.
+Asinan betawi are preserved vegetables.
 Gado-gado and pecel are a salad of boiled vegetables dressed in a peanut-based spicy sauce, while karedok is its raw version.

 Vegetarianism in Indonesia

-Vegetarianism is well represented in Indonesia, as there is a wide selection of vegetarian dishes and meat substitutes that may be served.
+Vegetarianism is well represented in Indonesia, as a wide selection of vegetarian dishes and meat substitutes are served.
+According to a Euromonitor International survey conducted in 2018, Indonesia has the third-highest rate of vegetarianism growth.
 Dishes such as gado-gado, karedok, ketoprak, tauge goreng, pecel, urap, rujak and asinan are vegetarian dishes.
-However, dishes that use peanut sauce such as gado-gado, karedok or ketoprak, might contain small amounts of shrimp paste, called "terasi", for flavor.
-Shrimp paste is also often used to add flavour to spicy sambal chili paste served with lalap assorted fresh vegetables.
+However, dishes that use peanut sauce, such as gado-gado, karedok or ketoprak, might contain small amounts of shrimp paste, called "terasi".
+Shrimp paste is also often used to add flavour to spicy sambal chili paste served with lalap, assorted fresh vegetables.
 Fermented soy products, such as tempeh, "tahu" (tofu) and oncom are prevalent as meat substitutes and as a source of vegetable protein.
-In contemporary fusion cuisine, tempeh is used to replace meat patties and served as tempeh burger.
+In contemporary fusion cuisine, tempeh is used to replace meat patties and served as tempeh burgers.

 Most Indonesians do not practice strict vegetarianism and may consume vegetables or vegetarian dishes for their taste, preference, economic and health reasons.
-Nevertheless, there are small numbers of Indonesian Buddhists that practice vegetarianism for religious reasons.
+Small numbers of Indonesian Buddhists that practice vegetarianism for religious reasons.

 Meat and fish

-The main animal protein sources in the Indonesian diet are mostly poultry and fish, while meats such as beef, water buffalo, goat and mutton are commonly found in the Indonesian marketplaces.
+The main animal protein sources in the Indonesian diet are poultry and fish, while meats such as beef, water buffalo, goat and mutton are also commonly found in the Indonesian marketplaces.